Walter Tull the footballer and WW2 hero

 He transferred to Northampton Town in 1911, where he played over hundred matches and became a fan favourite.
 Tull thrived under manager Herbert Chapman.

 As mentioned, when war broke out in 1914 Walter enlisted.
 In 1917 he signed for the Scottish team Rangers football club becoming the first Mixed Race Black player to do so.
+On the 25th of March 1918 during the Second Battle of the Somme, Walter Tull was killed by enemy fire.
+His body was never recovered.
+Tull died just months before the Second World War ended.
+He was recommended for the Military Cross, one of the highest honours for bravery in combat.
+But the much-deserved recognition was not granted.

 Read about Walter Tull the soldier HERE.
 Read about Walter Tull's brother Edward HERE.
 Want information about sport related jobs?
 Click HERE